GrahamMacGregorBCGov/Implementation/Using_SMK/README.md

 </html>
 _____________________________________________

-## Push SMK project and edits back up to GitHub repo
+## Push SMK project and edits back up to GitHub repo and make a website.
-- When the SMK project has been edited in the GitHub repo it can be pushed up into GitHub to populate with the SMK project.
+- When the SMK project has been edited in the GitHub repo it can be pushed up into GitHub to populate with the SMK project data and folders.
 - In GitHub under settings set up pages to deploy the application to a URL
 ![GitHub_pages](./Gif/GitHub_pages.png)